-“Give[i] us this day our daily[ii] bread[iii].”
-(Matt.
-6:12) Jesus expressly urges us to ask for the Father’s provision.
-It is not, therefore wrong to ask; we are instructed to ask; God expects us to ask!.
+Jesus expressly urges us to ask for the Father’s provision.
+It is not, therefore wrong to ask; we are instructed to ask; God expects us to ask!

-He is not telling us to ask for more than what we need.
+He is telling us to ask for more what we need on an ongoing basis, not necessarily anything more.
 He is not instructing us to ask for provision that we can stock up for the future.
-He would have used a different word and a different verb tense if He is not instructing us to ask God for what we need each day when we need it (in the present).
+He would have used a different word and a different verb tense if He was instructing us to ask God for more than what we need each day when we need it (in the present).

 This portion of the Lord’s Prayer should recall the provision of God to the Israelites in the Sinai desert.
-(Exodus 16) They were grumbling about what they would eat in the desert, and God promised them quail at night and manna in the morning so that they would be filled and “you shall know that I am your Lord.”
+(Exodus 16) They were grumbling about what they would eat in the desert when God promised them quail at night and manna in the morning so that they would be filled and “know that I am your Lord.”
 (Ex.
 16:12)

 Notice, specifically, God’s instruction to them: “Let no man leave any of it [manna] until morning.”
 (Ex.
-19) They did not listen, and those who attempted to keep the manna overnight found that it grew hot and melted (rotted).
-God provided for them all that needed each day, but no more, and God kept that promise for 40 years until they came to the Promised Land.
+19) Of course, they didn’t listen, and those who attempted to keep the manna overnight found that it grew hot and melted (rotted).
+God provided for them all they needed each day, but no more, and God kept that promise for 40 years until they came to the Promised Land.
 (Ex.
 16:35)